In this episode, Byron and Daphne talk about consciousness, personalized medicine, and transfer learning.

 Is that a set of problems where you would use relatively older technologies to build all that out?
 And even if we don't switch to that, being able to have access to just that knowledge base, in some parts of the world, is a huge step forward.

 And so all that needs to be built into the model.
-And the probabilistic models really did accommodate that, and are easily—In fact, there is lot of technology that’s already in place for how to incorporate machine learning so that you can make those models better and better over time.
+And the probabilistic models really did accommodate that, and are easily...
+In fact, there is a lot of technology that's already in place for how to incorporate machine learning so that you can make those models better and better over time.

 So maybe by the time they come and see the doctor six months later, their condition has already deteriorated, and maybe if it had been caught earlier we could have slowed that down by changing treatment.
 So I think there are a lot of opportunities to apply a combination of modeling and the machine learning, in medical care, that will really help make people's lives better.